WTH? Why are you still there?!

 To add insult to injury, physical exfoliants don’t do anything for acne.
 They can’t treat it or help in it any way.
 So why do it?

-What to do instead: exfoliate daily with salicylic acid.
-Salicylic acid exfoliates the surface of the skin so dead cells don’t end up in your pores.
-It gets inside the pores, removing all the gunk that’s clogging them up.
+What to do instead: Exfoliate daily with salicylic acid.
+Salicylic acid exfoliates the surface of the skin and gets inside your pores, removing all the gunk that’s clogging them up.
 And it has anti-inflammatory properties that soothe redness.
 Can your scrub do all that?
 For the love of your skin, make this switch now.

 - Paula’s Choice Skin Perfecting 2% BHA Liquid ($29.00): available at Dermstore, Look Fantastic and Paula’s Choice